Do quantum linear solvers offer advantage for networks-based system of linear equations?: Quantum linear solvers

 the QLS outperforms CLS.
 For example, in the case of HHL, the condition can be evaluated to be

 That is, if an $(\mathcal{N} \times \mathcal{N})$ matrix $A$ is ill-conditioned enough and/or is sufficiently dense such that the product $\kappa(\mathcal{N})^{5/2} s(\mathcal{N})$ is equal to or greater than the right hand side, then we cannot expect an advantage from HHL.
 If we go to an improved variant such as Psi-HHL, the product $\kappa(\mathcal{N})^{1/2} s(\mathcal{N})$ can be less than the right hand side for a matrix $A$ that is relatively denser and/or relatively more ill-conditioned.
 The condition for the phase randomisation method is particularly interesting, as its sparsity scaling is the same as that of CLS, and thus it is only the condition number scaling that matters when we compare the two approaches.
+Similarly, for the dream QLS case, as long as $\kappa$ and $s$ were to scale the same way, independent of their behaviours with $\mathcal{N}$, the runtime ratio is $\mathcal{N}/\mathrm{log}(\mathcal{N})$ thus resulting in an exponential separation in the runtimes.
 We also note that for the cases of the CKS and the AQC(exp) algorithms, it is not possible to separate out $\kappa(\mathcal{N})$ and $s(\mathcal{N})$ to one side due to the functional form for their complexities.
 Lastly, it is worth adding that since the complexity expressions contain a polylog in them, we will, for the purposes of our numerical analyses in the subsequent sections, consider three cases for the CKS and AQC(exp) algorithms for polylog: log, log$^2$, and log$^3$ behaviours.
 In the subsequent figures as well as main text, we use a shorthand notation: for example, the AQC(exp) algorithm with the polylog chosen to be log is denoted as AQC(1), and so on.